-As an artist, I learned that most of the growth and development as an artist and as a person came from the process of creating an artwork.
-Process pieces take this idea and make a space for people to take part in the creation of an artwork.
-The art is not the chalk drawing at the end, but it is the relationships created with other people; this art is an event that happens and then remains in the form of memento and memory.
+Process pieces make a space for people to take part in the creation of an artwork together.
+The art is not the chalk drawing at the end, but it is the relationship and memory created with other people; this art is an event that happens and then remains in the form of memento and memory.

 Anyone can do a process piece—it just takes chalk and some moments of play and community.
 If you do a process piece with you and a community, I would love to hear about it!
 Send me a memento and tell me about the memories made at firstname.lastname@example.org.